SyedAbdullah01/Pong-Game/README.md

 - If the ball passes the computer's paddle and reaches the top of the screen, you score a point.
 - The ball's speed increases with each successful hit of your paddle.
 - The computer's paddle moves to try and intercept the ball's trajectory.

+## Technologies Used

+The Pong Game was developed using the following technologies and tools:

+- **HTML**: Used for structuring the game's web page.
+- **CSS**: Utilized for styling the game elements, including the paddles and ball.
+- **JavaScript**: Implemented the game logic, including player controls and ball movement.
+- **GitHub**: The codebase is hosted and shared on GitHub.
+- **Netlify**: Deployed the live version of the Pong Game for online play.